1 W. 53rd St. New York, NY 10019

 Editor, Institute for the Biocultural Study of Religion Research Review (2009-present)

-“Job and the Natural World.”
-Presentation to adult education class at Saint Thomas Church, New York City.
-September 8, 2013.
+“The Puzzle of Job” and “Job and the Natural World.”
+Presentations to adult education class at Saint Thomas Church, New York City.
+June 30 and September 10, 2013.

 Theologian-in-residence, St. Alban’s Episcopal Church, Cape Elizabeth, Maine.
 June 24-29, 2012.